 I’m delighted to have stumbled across Second Life.
 I can claim a genuinely global audience.
 A modest following, but definitely global.
 Thirty years ago, none of what I do today was remotely on the horizon.
 When I first started performing in Second Life, I found it hard to reconcile the man who trotted off to work in the local library every morning with the virtual superstar that I thought I was becoming.
 For a while, the walk through the local park on the way home was my equivalent to Superman stepping into the telephone booth.
 I gradually became grounded with the whole concept, but I still find the virtual world thing enchanting and amazing.

 When I first encountered Second Life I understood that I could be anyone I choose to be.
 Fluidity around gender and cultural attributions became possible.
 Fortunately, I’m happy being me because when I started livestreaming I realised that nothing but authenticity works.
 I can’t possibly be anything other than who I am.
 If I’m angry, tired, bored or upset, that will tend to colour the performance.
-And things like playing around with gender are simply out of the question.
+And things like experimenting around gender are simply out of the question.
 I try to be a real person in a virtual world and with some practice that begins to come naturally.